 A memorial service in celebration of Elsie's life will be held at the Pine Plains United Methodist Church on April 25, 2020 at 1:00 p.m.
 In lieu of flowers, contributions may be directed in Elsie's memory to Pine Plains United Methodist Church, P. O. Box 317, Pine Plains, NY 12567; Towson Presbyterian Church, 400 W. Chesapeake Ave., Towson, MD 21204; or The Plymouth Church in Framingham, 87 Edgell Road, Framingham, MA 01701.

-To plant a tree in memory of Elsie Degarmo-Smith, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Elsie Degarmo-Smith, please visit our floral store.